WebM and the things WordPress was hiding from me.

 Final Thoughts on WebM

-Although there is still many problems with WebM such as apple not supporting it and even when you play it through VLC on an Iphone it glitches out hard-core. to the occasional screen lock-ups in firefox.
-That these newer codecs will be desperately needed for the future of video blogging such as mine.
+Although many problems exist within WebM such as Apple not supporting WebM on Iphones and Safari.
+Also if played via VLC on an Iphone it glitches out hard-core.
+As well as lock-ups in Firefox.
+These newer codecs will be desperately needed for the future of video blogging.
 To deliver high definition files at a fraction of the space to not only keep buffering issues to a minimum.
 But to continue the fight against web 2.0 encroachment and to also gain data independence.

 I hope you found this article useful and thank you for reading.